The hidden ferroelectric chiral ground state of silver niobate: Structural Instabilities

 However, starting instead from the $Im{\bar 3}$ phase with the most favorable $a^+a^+a^+$ oxygen rotation pattern (Fig. \ref{fig:figure3}b) and condensing a polar distortion along the $[111]$ direction, we reach a polar {\it R$3$} phase ($a^+_pa^+_pa^+_p$), located at an energy not only lower than {\it R$3$c} but also lower than the expected {\it Pbcm} ground state.
-This highlights that, in amazing resonance with PbZrO$_3$~\cite{Aramberri2021}, the correct thermodynamical ground state of antiferroelectric AgNbO$_3$ might in fact be ferroelectric !
+This highlights that, in amazing resonance with PbZrO$_3$~\cite{Aramberri2021}, the correct thermodynamical ground state of antiferroelectric AgNbO$_3$ might in fact be ferroelectric!
+This conclusion does not necessarily contradict the fact that the $R3$ phase has remained experimentally elusive thus far.
+Indeed, the $Pbcm$ structure lies only a few meV above the $R3$ ground state and is itself dynamically stable.
+Such a near-degeneracy suggests that kinetic effects may play an important role in determining the experimentally realized phase.
+In particular, if the $Pbcm$ phase condenses first upon cooling, the system may become trapped in this local minimum because of the energy barrier separating $Pbcm$ and $R3$, thereby preventing the transformation toward the true thermodynamic ground state.
+A similar situation has been proposed for PbZrO$_3$~\cite{Huazhang-24b}, where the low-temperature $Ima2$ ferrielectric phase is energetically competitive with $Pbam$, but its realization is kinetically hindered by the energy barriers separating these states, resulting in the persistence of the $Pbam$ structure down to low temperature.
+In this perspective, the absence of an experimental observation of the $R3$ phase in AgNbO$_3$ may reflect a similar kinetic trapping.

-The $R3$ phase of AgNbO$_3$ combines significant in-phase rotations of the oxygen octahedra (7.7$^o$) and a large polarization of 44.5 $\mu$C/cm$^2$ (49.0 $\mu$C/cm$^2$\cite{polarization_note}).
+The $R3$ phase of AgNbO$_3$ combines significant in-phase rotations of the oxygen octahedra (7.7$^o$) and a large polarization of 44.5 $\mu$C/cm$^2$ (49.0 $\mu$C/cm$^2$~\cite{polarization_note}).
 Different factors can be evoked to rationalize the appearance of this unusual phase : at first, the uncommon predominance of in-phase rather than out-of phase oxygen octahedra rotation; then, the B-type character of the ferroelectric instability that contributes to reduce its competition with coexisting AFD; finally, the appearance of distinct secondary modes, which further decrease the energy.
 In that respect, as illustrated in Fig. 4d, the $R3$ phase condenses a substantial amplitude of $M_5^-$ anti-polar motions.
 However, the $M_5^-$ mode is stable in the $Pm\bar{3}m$ structure so that it should not naturally appear.
 Its condensation in the $R3$ phase is driven by primary $M_3^+$ in-phase rotations and $\Gamma_4^-$ polar motions through a trilinear energy term of the form $E \propto \lambda Q_{M_3^+}Q_{\Gamma_4^-}Q_{M_5^-}$, evoking what appears in some improper ferroelectrics~\cite{Bousquet-08}.